krilleellerstoffe/krilleellerstoffe/README.md

 ### Hello 👋 my name is Christopher

 I am a systems developer student based in Malmö, Sweden.
 I have so far worked on projects revolving around webservices, database management, multi-threaded applications, sorting/searching algorithms, message communication and android development amongst others.
-Mostly focusing on OOP using Java and C# with the .NET ecosystem, Javascript, PHP, Python and MSSQL
+Mostly focusing on OOP using Java and C# with the .NET ecosystem, Javascript, Python, Kotlin, some PHP and MSSQL

-- 🌱 I’m currently studying advanced Algorithmic methods for improving search and storage, and Android app development with kotlin,  while working on my bachelor's thesis.
+- 🌱 I’ve just completed my systems developement (systemutvecklare) studies at Malmö University and am now looking for employment opportunities!

 <!--